-The performance of all students in all New York Film Academy workshops and programs is evaluated on the A-F lettergrade system.
-(Students should be aware that there are certain individual courses within specific programs that are evaluated as Pass/Fail.)
-Letter grades are then translated into the standard four-point grading scale.
+The performance of all students in all New York Film Academy workshops and programs is evaluated on the A-F letter-grade system.
+Students should be aware that there are certain individual classes within specific programs that are evaluated as Pass/Fail.
+Letter grades are then translated into the standard five-point grading scale.

-Classroom performance will be determined by a combination of preparation, class participation, and successful completion of all at-home and in-class exercises and assignments.
-Additionally, students are graded on all projects assigned within a particular course, workshop or program.
+Classroom performance will be determined by combination of preparation, class participation, and successful completion of all at-home and in-class exercises and Additionally, assignments. students are graded on all projects assigned within a particular course, workshop or program.
 This may include tests, papers, films, performances, or other assignments.